 Do you have an IRA?
 If yes, you’ve probably only invested in mutual funds and other types of stock investments.
-But did you know lot of people that are in the know are now using their IRA’s to invest in real estate and other more productive assets?
-All thanks to the self directed IRA.
+But did you know lot of people that are in the know are now using their IRAs to invest in real estate and other more productive assets?
+All thanks to the self-directed IRA.

-The Self Directed IRA
+The Self-Directed IRA Basics

-As its name suggest, the self directed IRA is an IRA you self direct, or control.
+As its name suggest, the self directed IRA is an IRA you self-direct, or control.
 You might think that you control your IRA already.
 The truth is you don’t.
 Your IRA is controlled by a custodian, and you have a limited choice of investments.
 You can only invest in things like stocks, bonds and mutual funds.

-But by using a self directed IRA, you’ll be able to take complete control of your IRA.
+But by using a self-directed IRA, you’ll be able to take complete control of your IRA.
 You’ll be able to streamline the investment process and cut out the custodian, which means no more custodian fees or undue delays.
 And the best part?
 You can invest in real estate using a self directed IRA!

-The Self Directed IRA Rules
+The Self-Directed IRA Rules

 However, there are certain restrictions that apply to self directed IRA investors.
 You don’t want to violate the IRA rules.
 (If you do, there are several consequences, including a fine.)